Turn an old cd into a stained glass decoration.

 Using s hooks I have hung them on the rim of my fern pots by the garage.
 They don’t get direct sun there and they twirl gently in the breeze.

-I used Plaid stained glass paint and this is not a sponsored post.
-I purchased my paint at Amazon.ca
+I used Gallery Glass paint by Plaid and this is not a sponsored post.
+I purchased my paint at Amazon.ca.
+Gallery Glass is a water soluble glass, and technically recommended for projects that will be outside.

 more garden whimsy